Carol Tavris: Gender, feminism, and women's studies

+She co-authored the book Estrogen Matters with Avrum Bluming, a medical oncologist and emeritus Clinical Professor of Medicine at University of Southern California, in 2018; it was revised and updated in 2024.
+It refutes the claim that hormone replacement therapy is an unsafe treatment for postmenopausal women or those with a history of breast cancer.
+The book cites flaws in the methods and findings of the Women’s Health Initiative, whose claims about hormone therapy the authors describe as “misleading in the extreme”.

 Tavris identifies as an equality feminist (in contrast to the strains of feminism that have promoted notions of female superiority or inherent differences in psychology and abilities).
 For Tavris, feminism and science are not incompatible; on the contrary, she regards the scientific method as a way to "further the goals of feminism, and feminism is a way of improving science."
 Tavris has long believed that science and critical thinking are "the major tools we have for assessing which ideas are better than others and of forcing ourselves to let go of ideas that don’t work."
 In this goal, she maintains, skepticism – a willingness to question received wisdom, to demand good evidence, to be willing to hold even our own ideological beliefs up to scrutiny – is an essential ally.
 So, she would add, is a sense of humor.

 Personal life

 Tavris was married to the actor Ronan O'Casey until his death in April 2012.

-She has testified as an expert witness in several court cases where evidence against a defendant was based on pseudoscientific, unvalidated psychological ideas, and she has been an advisor for the National Center for Reason and Justice, an advocacy group devoted to fighting false allegations and wrongful convictions.
+She has testified as an expert witness in several court cases where evidence against a defendant was based on pseudoscientific, unvalidated psychological ideas, and she was an advisor for the National Center for Reason and Justice, an advocacy group that was devoted to fighting false allegations and wrongful convictions.

 On August 21, 2010, Tavris was a special guest at the 10th Anniversary Gala by the Independent Investigations Group and received an award for contributions to skepticism and science.
 On May 10, 2013, she received an honorary doctorate of letters from Simmons College, and on February 27, 2015, she received the Media Achievement Award from the Society for Personality and Social Psychology.
 On July 27, 2016, she received the Bertrand Russell Distinguished Scholar award from the Foundation for Critical Thinking at Sonoma State.